-This theorem tells us that the commonly applied Hessian estimator based on the local PCA does provide an accurate estimate of the Hessian operator for $C^4$-functions even if the sampling is nonuniform, the curvature is nontrivial and boundary is non-empty.
-Indeed, the convergence rate could be even better when the manifold does not have boundary.
-An immediate corollary is that when $n\to \infty$, {\em almost surely} we can recover the Hessian operator at all $\{x_i\}_{i=1}^n$ by a direct union bound, i.e., Boole's inequality, and the Borel-Cantelli lemma.
-Note that when $M$ is a flat manifold, we recover the results in \cite{DG03}, and when $M$ is a Euclidean space, this result coincides with the analysis of the local quadratic regression \cite{FG96}.
+The proof of Theorem \ref{main} is deferred to Appendix \ref{section: proof of main theorem heuristic approach}.
+This theorem establishes that the widely used Hessian estimator based on local PCA yields an accurate approximation of the true Hessian operator for $C^{2,\kappa}$ functions, even in the presence of nonuniform sampling, nontrivial curvature, and non-empty boundaries.
+Moreover, the approximation error is uniform over $M$, as the implicit constants in the big-O notation can be uniformly bounded due to the compactness and smoothness assumptions.
+It is evident that the convergence rate improves as the point $z$ moves away from the boundary.
+An immediate corollary is that as $n \to \infty$, we can recover the Hessian operator at all points ${x_i}_{i=1}^n$ almost surely by applying a direct union bound; i.e., Boole's inequality, along with the Borel–Cantelli lemma.